-On the outside I’m checking all the right boxes – keeping up with my devotionals and studies, all the while my mind is held hostage by my unruly thoughts which leaves no room left for the Lord.
+On the outside I’m checking all the right boxes – keeping up with my devotionals and studies, all the while my mind is held hostage by unruly thoughts which leave no room for the Lord.

-My conversations end up being shallow and unrooted.
+My conversations with God end up shallow and unrooted.

-I allow other ‘non-important’ things to sprout up like out of control weeds and take captive of my every thought.
+Other ‘non-important’ things sprout up like out of control weeds and take captive of my every thought.